 Next up is to plan a main focus for 2019.
 I don’t care about your “word of the year” or whatever others always say to choose.
 No.

 - Is it social media followers?

 - Is it mastering a specific thing (Pinterest, Facebook, Instagram, SEO, newsletter, etc)?

 LTB’s goals as an example:

-For LTB, we want to grow our newsletter subscribers – we have NEVER focused on a LearntoBlog newsletter, so we are almost starting from scratch.
+For LTB, we want to grow our newsletter subscribers – we have just recently started focusing on a LearntoBlog newsletter, so we are almost starting from scratch.